 Bike accidents are a small but not insignificant portion of vehicle accidents, but these crashes can result in severe injuries.
-Injured cyclists should always contact a Spring, TX bicycle accident lawyer for help with a possible legal claim.
+Injured cyclists should always contact a Spring, TX bicycle accident lawyer at Holladay Law Firm, PLLC for help with a possible legal claim.

 Due to their vulnerable position, bicyclists and motorcyclists face a considerably more significant risk of severe injury and death than drivers involved in vehicle accidents.
 If you or a loved one were involved in a severe bicycle accident, you might be entitled to claim damages in a personal injury or wrongful death case against the parties at fault.
 This happens when an accident and injuries were caused by another driver or negligent party.

 It’s crucial to speak to a local Spring, TX bicycle accident lawyer in the aftermath of an accident.
 Still, before such an incident, you must choose the right protective gear to mitigate the risk of serious injury.
 Here’s how you go about doing precisely that.

 Head injuries and catastrophic injuries to the spine, skull, and brain are some of the deadliest repercussions of bike accidents.
 The National Safety Council attributes that one-third of non-fatal bicycle accidents are head injuries.
 Even when these incidents don’t lead to death, they can still have tragic life-altering ramifications, including paralysis, memory loss, and brain damage.